Where Giants Dwell: Probing the Environments of Early Massive Quiescent Galaxies: The simulation and the galaxy formation model

 The results presented in this paper are based on the Millennium Simulation \citep{Springel_etal_2005}.
 This simulation follows 2,160$^3$ dark matter particles in a box of 500~${\rm Mpc}\,{\rm h}^{-1}$ on a side, and assumes cosmological parameters consistent with WMAP1 ($\Omega_\Lambda=0.75$, $\Omega_m=0.25$, $\Omega_b=0.045$, $n=1$, $\sigma_8=0.9$, and $H_0=73 \, {\rm km\,s^{-1}\,Mpc^{-1}}$).
 More recent estimations provide slightly different values for a few of these parameters, and in particular: a larger value for $\Omega_m$ and a lower value for $\sigma_8$.
 However, we do not expect these differences to affect significantly our model predictions and, in fact, our recent work based on the P-Millennium Simulation \citep{Fontanot_etal_2025} has shown that results from the latest rendition of our model converge very well when run on different simulations from the Millennium suite \citep[see also][]{Wang_etal_2008,Guo_etal_2013}.

 For the analysis presented below, we have selected massive quiescent galaxies at $z \gtrsim 3.1$ and $z \lesssim 5.3$.
-Specifically, we have considered all model galaxies in the redshift range of interest with stellar mass larger than $10^{10.8}\,{\rm M}_{\sun}$\footnote{The stellar mass cut adopted is rather arbitrary and a compromise between the large estimated stellar mass quoted in recent observational studies \citep[e.g.][]{Carnall_etal_2024} and the goal to have a large enough statistical sample of model galaxies.} and with specific star formation rate (sSFR) lower than $0.3\times t^{-1}_{\rm Hubble}$, where $t_{\rm Hubble}$ is the age of the Universe at the corresponding redshift.
-Model intrinsic stellar masses have been convolved with an observational uncertainty of $0.25$~dex, which is rather conservative at these redshifts.
+Specifically, we have considered all model galaxies in the redshift range of interest with stellar mass larger than $10^{10.8}\,{\rm M}_{\sun}$\footnote{The stellar mass cut adopted is rather arbitrary and a compromise between the large estimated stellar mass quoted in recent observational studies \citep[e.g.][]{Carnall_etal_2024} and the goal to have a large enough statistical sample of model galaxies.}, after accounting for an observational uncertainty of 0.25~dex, and with specific star formation rate (sSFR) lower than $0.3\times t^{-1}_{\rm Hubble}$, where $t_{\rm Hubble}$ is the age of the Universe at the corresponding redshift.
+We note that the assumed uncertainty is rather conservative at these redshift, and that a different selection would not change qualitatively the results presented in this work.
 Whenever appropriate, we will discuss in the following how results depend on this convolution.
 We find a total of 4788 galaxies in the entire Millennium Simulation box satisfying these criteria.
 We do not prevent the descendant/progenitor of the same galaxies to be counted at different snapshots.
 About 87 per cent of the selected galaxies are centrals and about 7 per cent are orphans, i.e. galaxies whose parent dark matter substructure has been tidally stripped below the resolution limit of the simulation.
 In our model, these galaxies survive for a residual merger time before merging (this is justified by the fact that baryons are much more concentrated than dark matter).
 Since the number density of massive quiescent galaxies decreases rapidly with increasing redshift, the sample is dominated by galaxies at the lowest end of the redshift range considered: 2195 galaxies are found at $z\sim 3.1$, 1287 at $z\sim 3.3$ and 668 at $z\sim 3.6$.
 There are only 12 massive quiescent galaxies at $z\sim 5.3$ - the snapshot at the highest redshift considered.

 As a term of comparison for part of the analysis presented below, we also consider a corresponding star forming sample, i.e. galaxies that are above the same stellar mass cut but have sSFR larger than the threshold assumed for quiescent galaxies.
 Our star forming sample is composed of 23,656 galaxies; $\sim 88$ per cent of these are centrals and only $\sim 4$ per cent are orphans.